tarun20mogra/OrderNow/README.md

 # OrderNow
 <h1>About</h1>
 An android application that allows users to order food online.
-The main purpose of the project is to avoid long lines to order food and waste time.<br/>
+The main purpose of the application is to help people save time by avoiding long lines to order food.<br/>
-For the education purpose data fatched is static and hard coded. <br/>